 11. The ROI of video marketing.
-Top of the funnel video content can be hard to measure, but more videos will be used in the sales process closer to the actual conversion.
+Top of the funnel video content can be hard to measure (the same applies to blog posts), but more videos will be used in the sales process closer to the actual conversion.
 Video will speed up sales cycles as prospects think less and act sooner.

 Video advertising is becoming more and more affordable and widespread.
 Video adoption grows partly because advances in technology but also because it’s easy to spread across the globe.
 Making marketing videos for your business requires creativity and knowledge of human psychology.
 The cocktail of these components makes it possible to create real miracles of advertising at minimal cost.

 Emotionally charged, creative video advertising can be spread on the Internet in a matter of days, getting millions of views.
 And this is the whole point of video marketing: the only creative survive!

 Check out more posts about video content marketing: